All about Bengali festivals Recipes About our Bengal

 The evolution of Bengali fashion

-Metamorphosis of the Bengali
+Metamorphosis of the Bengali taste

-idol.
-This tradition has been carried forward to the idol of Durga also.
 According to some this tradition was to put up a resistance to the tide of Buddhism.
 So decoration to depict the glory of the Hindu gods and goddess in its background has become an important part of the worshipping.
 According to some this may also be a display of the general familial bonds that a Bengali shares.

 Though generally Chalchitra or commonly called Chali is painted on perishable materials like, course canvas of "Potas" or paper a few varieties engraved on ivory, wood, stone or sculptured out of metals (Ashtadhatu) are also found.

-called "writing".
+Originally the artists of Chalchitra are potters but name of two other section are found to be involved in this drawing, surprisingly called "writing".
 First of them is "Grahabipra" (they are idol makers and might be Brahmanas by caste), the other is called the "Patuas" or "Sutradhar" (the painter of scroll patas, who are often its narrators).
 These people are often referred as artisans.
 It might be possible that they are part-timers.

 While tracing their religion these artists or writers cannot be clubbed